flutter/website/src/docs/development/tools/devtools/memory.md

 <dt markdown="1">**Expand All**</dt>
 <dd markdown="1">Expand all nodes in the table.</dd>
 <dt markdown="1">**Monitor Allocations**</dt>
 <dd markdown="1">Records the number of instances and size of all instances in bytes.
-Clicking on "Monitor" button will populate another table with instance allocation data.
-For each instance in the allocation table, the "Delta" column reflects the number of memory allocation since the last reset.</dd>
+Upon clicking on the "Monitor" entry in the table, another table will populate with instance allocation data.
+For each instance in the allocation table, The "Delta" column reflects the number of memory allocations since the last reset.</dd>
 <dt markdown="1">**Reset Accumulators**</dt>
 <dd>Resets the accumulator counts (Delta columns) for each instance in the allocation table.
 The next time the "Monitor" button is pressed, the "Delta" columns displays the populate with the new instances and sizes since the last reset.</dd>
 <dt markdown="1">**Search**</dt>